osu-particle-astrophysics/GENETIS_HPol/_sources/index.md

     disseration.

 * **User's Guide** is based on the Appendix of the dissertation.

-    It is recommended that you read through the discussion before the **User's Guide**.
+    It is recommended that you read through the discussion before this.

     *  **Before You Begin** is intended to be a set of [tutorials](https://diataxis.fr/tutorials/).